-If, in the opinion of PHS, the student appears to be demonstrating poor compliance, or treatment does not appear to be leading to a level of recovery sufficient to assure student, UMMS, or patient protection, PHS may require a change of treatment, such as inpatient treatment, in order for the student to remain in compliance with a contract.
-In the event that no options appear to be successful, PHS will inform the associate dean of student affairs or his/her designee of the student's difficulty in successfully completing treatment.
+If, in the opinion of PHS, the student appears to be demonstrating poor compliance, or treatment does not appear to be leading to a level of recovery sufficient to assure student, UMass Chan Medical School, or patient protection, PHS may require a change of treatment, such as inpatient treatment, in order for the student to remain in compliance with a contract.
+In the event that no options appear to be successful, PHS will inform the Associate Dean for Student Affairs or his/her designee of the student's difficulty in successfully completing treatment.

-Further action will rest with the Associate Dean of Student Affairs and the Dean of the Medical School and may include requiring a leave of absence or dismissal from the school.
+Further action will rest with the Associate Dean for Student Affairs and the Dean of the T.H.
+Chan School of Medicine and may include requiring a leave of absence or dismissal from the school.

-The Associate Dean for Student Affairs will periodically review this policy under which it operates, and may revise the policy subject to approval by the dean of the Medical School in consultation with appropriate individuals, which may include the associate vice chancellor for management, the Director for a Positive Learning Environment, the Director for Student Counseling Services, and the Diversity and Inclusion Office.
+The Associate Dean for Student Affairs will periodically review this policy under which it operates and may revise the policy subject to approval by the Dean of the Chan Medical School in consultation with appropriate individuals, which may include the Associate Vice Chancellor for Management, the Director for Positive Learning Environments, the Director for Student Counseling Services, and the Diversity and Inclusion Office.